HodaGH/PythonProjects/README.md

 # PythonProjects
-In this Repository I am trying to upload some of regression and classification problems using Pythong.
+In this Repository I am trying to upload some of regression and classification problems using Python.